docxology/p3if/docs/p3if_paste.md

-data structure was amended to treat attributes as distinct objects, to facilitate common reference in cases where framework derivations or syntheses included the same attributes (e.g. PHEXAD, CIA, CIAS, Rev_CIA, IAC, MC_UserCentric, MCS, MC_Modified, SOA C, MSR, and MSR_Expanded all share the attribute “Confidentiality”).
+data structure was amended to treat attributes as distinct objects, to facilitate common reference in cases where framework derivations or syntheses included the same attributes (e.g. PHEXAD, CIA, CIAS, Rev_CIA, IAC, MC_UserCentric, MCS, MC_Modified, SOA C, MSR, and MSR_Expanded all share the attribute "Confidentiality").
 Influences
 Where one framework was found to be combined or synthesized with, considered in the development of, or was otherwise an influence on another framework, or where the